How Many People Are Named Pearl?

 An estimated 25,131 people in the United States have the first name Pearl.
 It is predominantly female (97.6%).
 The average bearer is 52 years old, and Pearl peaked in popularity in 1918 with 4,622 births that year.

-Below you will find a full statistical profile of Pearl as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Pearl as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Pearl paired with any surname.

 Key Insights